awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 **Important**
 This is the only chance for you to save the private key file\.

-1. If you will use an SSH client on a macOS or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it\.
+1. If you plan to use an SSH client on a macOS or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it\.

    ```
    chmod 400 key-pair-name.pem